 For blood tests, your doctor will draw a small sample from a vein.
 The sample is then sent to a lab for testing.
 There’s no single test to confirm RA, so your doctor may order multiple tests.

 Many people with RA have high levels of an antibody called rheumatoid factor (RF).
 RF is a protein that your body’s immune system produces.
 It can attack the healthy tissue in your body.

 RF tests can’t be used to diagnose RA alone.
 Some people with RA test negative for RF, while other people without RA may test positive for RF.

 Anticitrullinated protein antibody test (anti-CCP)

 An anti-CCP test, also known as ACPA, tests for an antibody associated with RA.

-If you test positive for anti-CCP, there’s a good chance you have RA.
+If you test positive for anti-CCP antibodies, there’s a good chance you have RA.
 A positive test also indicates that RA is likely to progress more rapidly.

 People without RA almost never test positive for anti-CCP.
 However, people with RA may test negative for anti-CCP.

 To confirm RA, your doctor will look at this test result in combination with other tests and clinical findings.

 ANA tests are a general indicator of autoimmune disease.